 Maintaining a Positive Mindset

 Outcomm treats their employees like family.
-And as a family, each employee must understand and communicates well with one another.
+And as a family, each employee must understand and communicate well with one another.
 Outcomm believes that when employees are connected, that’s when they work best.
 Having different chat groups within the company helps strengthen the bond between co-workers.
 Employees feel like they never left the office when they have fun online, cracking jokes and exchanging stories.

 To alleviate the employees’ stress during the pandemic, Outcomm holds virtual floor games every month where each department battle up against each other in various parlor games online.
 Outcomm also shows its appreciation to its employees by celebrating special holidays and celebrations and by sending video greetings to the birthday celebrants.